 Finally, it is important to be aware that while DGR status permits an organisation to offer tax deductibility to their donors, the organisation may still be required to register with the relevant State authorities in order to conduct fundraising campaigns.

 Becoming endorsed as a DGR can be a long and challenging process.
-It is advised that organisations seeking DGR status consult the ATO’s full GiftPack to help determine whether they qualify as a DGR and to assist in the preparation of an application.
+It is advised that organisations seeking DGR status consult guidance from the ATO to help determine whether they qualify as a DGR and to assist in the preparation of an application.

 Some types of organisations must be endorsed by the ATO as a charity and registered with the ACNC before they are eligible to apply to become a DGR.